xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 - In AWS, [configure the S3 bucket to use default encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html).
 - In GitLab, enable [server side encryption headers](../../charts/globals.md#storage_options).

 These two options are not mutually exclusive.
-If you choose the first option, you do not need to do the other option, unless you want to [set an S3 bucket policy to require encrypted objects](https://aws.amazon.com/premiumsupport/knowledge-center/s3-bucket-store-kms-encrypted-objects/).
 You can set a default encryption policy but also enable server-side encryption headers to override those defaults.

 See the [GitLab documentation on encrypted S3 buckets](https://docs.gitlab.com/ee/administration/object_storage.html#encrypted-s3-buckets) for more details.